Luigi’s D’Italia Kitchen Nightmares Update – Still Open in 2023?

 So was the Luigi’s D’Italia Kitchen Nightmares episode a long-term success?

-Keep reading to learn what happened next and if Luigi’s D’Italia is still open in 2023.
+Keep reading my update to learn what happened next and if Luigi’s D’Italia is still open in 2024.

 Luigi's D'Italia Update - What Happened Next?

-Now that we’ve recapped the Luigi’s Kitchen Nightmares episode, let’s talk about how the restaurant is faring since Gordon Ramsay’s visit.
+Now that we’ve recapped Gordon’s visit to Luigi’s restaurant, let’s talk about how the restaurant is faring since Gordon Ramsay’s visit.

 Things seemed to start off well.